Gera: Cityscape

 Like its western neighbour-city Jena, Gera is a protracted city along a wide valley in south-northern direction.
 The historic city centre is quite small and located between Sorge in the north, Nicolaistraße in the east, Stadtgraben in the south and Reichsstraße in the west.
 It survived World War II, but during the 1960s and 1970s, the GDR government demolished larger inner-city areas to rebuild them with modern concrete architecture, which marks the view of Gera's centre, particularly in the north-west until today.
 Between 1870 and 1930, the city was largely extended in all directions.
 As distinct from other German cities, there is no citywide spatial separation between the worker's quarters and the upper-class mansion districts, instead, the mansions and the tenements are situated near to each other, spread over all the districts.
 The hilly areas and those next to the river and the parks are more upscale, whereas the areas next to the railway and the factories are more working-class styled.
 Nevertheless, the Gründerzeit architecture is quite diverse and interesting in Gera.
 Most buildings were extensively refurbished after 1990.
 Especially Gera's mansion architecture from the 1900s and 1910s is unique.
 The 1920s brought some modern-style Bauhaus buildings to the then rich city.
 During the GDR period, urban growth was handled by establishing big Plattenbau settlements on the city's periphery, like the Lusan district in south and the Bieblach district in north.
+Overall nearly half of Geras buildings date back to World War II.